datasaur-ai/robosaur/quickstart/kontext/readme.md

 3. Important options to specify inside `documents.kontext`

    - `inputPath`, the local path to the `input` folder speficied in step 1.
-   - `containingFolder`, use this option if the images inside the zip file is contained in another folder.
+   - `rootFolderPathInsideZip`, use this option if the images inside the zip file is contained in another folder.
 Note that the folder structure inside all zip files should be the same. e.g.

    ```
    (inside zip file)